Barbara Dane: Political activism

+She was the Michigan teenage director of American Youth for Democracy in the early 1940s, which was at that time the youth wing of the Communist Party USA.
+She was expelled from the Communist Party in the late 1940s, along with her husband at the time, folk musician Rolf Cahn.

-She continued to weave in appearances as a solo performer on the coffeehouse circuit with her folk-style guitar.
-She opposed building a Pacific Gas and Electric nuclear plant at the seismically-precarious Bodega Bay.
-In organizing the resistance to that siting proposal, she recorded an album on the Fantasy label with Wally Rose, Bob Helm, Bob Mielke, and Lu Watters.
+She was part of a successful campaign in the early 1960s to prevent Pacific Gas & Electric from constructing the Bodega Bay Nuclear Power Plant.
+In organizing the resistance to that plan, she recorded an album on the Fantasy label with Wally Rose, Bob Helm, Bob Mielke, and Lu Watters.
 It included the title track, "Blues Over Bodega", and another tune, "San Andreas Fault".

-She stepped up her work in the movements for peace and justice as the struggle for civil rights spread and the Vietnam war escalated.
-She sang at peace demonstrations in Washington, D.C. and throughout the U.S. and toured anti-war GI coffeehouses all over the world.
-In 1966, Dane became the first U.S. musician to tour post-revolutionary Cuba.
+She stepped up her work in the movements for peace and justice as the struggle for civil rights spread and the Vietnam War escalated.
+She sang at peace demonstrations in Washington, D.C., and throughout the U.S. and toured anti-war GI coffeehouses all over the world.
+In 1966, Dane became the first U.S. musician to tour post-revolutionary Cuba, during which Fidel Castro visited with her for three hours while she was doing her laundry at her hotel.

-In January 1964, Bob Dylan praised Dane's commitment in an open letter he wrote to Broadside magazine: "the heroes of this battle are not me an Joan [Baez] an the Kingston Trio... but there's some that could use the money I mean people like Tom Paxton, Barbara Dane an Johnny Herald... they are the heroes if such a word has t be used here... we need more kind a people like that people that can't go against their conscience no matter what they might gain an I've come to think that that might be the most important thing in the whole wide world."
+In January 1964, Bob Dylan praised Dane's commitment in an open letter he wrote to Broadside magazine: "the heroes of this battle are not me and Joan [Baez] and The Kingston Trio... but there's some that could use the money I mean people like Tom Paxton, Barbara Dane and Johnny Herald... they are the heroes if such a word has to be used here... we need more kind a people like that people that can't go against their conscience no matter what they might gain and I've come to think that that might be the most important thing in the whole wide world."

 In 1970, Dane founded Paredon Records with husband Irwin Silber, a label specializing in international protest music.
 She produced nearly 50 albums, including three of her own, over a 12-year period.
 The label was later incorporated into Smithsonian Folkways, a label of the Smithsonian Institution, and is available through its catalog.

 In 1978, Dane appeared with Pete Seeger at a rally in New York for striking coal miners.